MicroEJ/docs/Tutorials/tutorialRunATestSuiteOnDevice.rst

 For a MicroEJ Application, these properties are set using the launcher of the application.
 For a Test Suite, the properties are defined in a file named ``config.properties`` in the root folder of the Test Suite.
-For example, see this `config.properties
+For example, see this example of `config.properties
 <https://github.com/MicroEJ/PlatformQualificationTools/blob/2.3.0/tests/fs/java/java-testsuite-fs/config.properties.tpl>`__
 file.